truemagic-coder/solana-agent/README.md

 * Unified value system ensuring brand-aligned agent responses
 * Powerful tool integration using standard Python packages and/or inline tools
 * Assigned tools are utilized by agents automatically and effectively
-* Integrated Knowledge Base with semantic search and automatic PDF chunking
 * Input and output guardrails for content filtering, safety, and data sanitization
 * Generate custom images based on text prompts with storage on S3 compatible services
 * Deterministic agentic form filling in natural conversation